FoundationDB/fdb-kubernetes-operator/docs/compatibility.md

 If there are no clusters that require changes for the next release, this job will print out "No deprecated specs found.".

+Note that the specs that this job outputs may include some empty fields that are omitted from your spec, such as `automationOptions: {}`.
+This is merely an artifact of the serialization; you can leave them out of your specs.
+As long as there are no meaningful changes to a cluster spec, the cluster will not be included in the job's output.

 Before running this job, you will need to fill in any secrets, volumes, or other configuration that you apply to your normal controller, to make sure that it